Mralbert93/chapaa-bot/README.md

 `/party leaderboard` - displays leaderboard for party participation

 The currently supported party types are:
+- Cooking
   - Bouillabaisse
   - Celebration Cake
   - Chili Oil Dumpling
   - Crab Pot Pie
+- Hunting
+- Bug Catching
+- Foraging
+- Fishing
+- Mining

 Once a party is created, players can do the following by interacting with the party post buttons:
 - Sign up for role(s)